Tree approximation in quasi-trees: Geometry of the end-approximating tree

 \begin{defn} Let $(X,d)$ be a hyperbolic metric space.
 A sequence $(x_n)$ in $X$ \emph{converges to infinity} if $\lim_{i,j\to\infty}(x_i,x_j)_{x_0}=\infty$.
 We say that two such sequences are \emph{equivalent}, and write $(x_n)\sim(y_n)$, if $\liminf_{i,j\to\infty}(x_i,y_j)_{x_0}=\infty$.
 The \emph{sequential boundary} of $X$ is the set of equivalence classes of sequences that converge to infinity, and is denoted by $\partial X$. \end{defn}

 \begin{note} When $p\in\partial X$, and a sequence $(x_n)$ converging to infinity in X belongs to the equivalence class $p$, we write $x_n\to p$. \end{note}

-As mentioned before, it is possible to put metrics on this boundary, although there is not a single canonical metric.
+As mentioned before, it is possible to put metrics on this boundary, although there is no single canonical metric.
 To define the family of metrics we are interested in, we first note that the Gromov product can be extended to the sequential boundary.

 \begin{defn} Let $X$ be a hyperbolic metric space.
 For $p,q\in\partial X$ the \emph{Gromov product} of $p$ and $q$ is

 \end{defn}

 \begin{defn} Let $X$ be a hyperbolic metric space, and let $a>1$.
 A metric $d_{\partial X}$ on $\partial X$ is a \emph{visual metric} with respect to the \emph{visual parameter} $a$ if there exists $C\geqslant 1$ such that for every $p,q\in\partial X$